 Maps, GPS data and elevations are provided for reference purposes only.
 Maps are not meant for navigation.
 Parks Canada Agency (PCA) makes no guarantees, representations or warranties respecting these data, either expressed or implied.
 PCA assumes no responsibility for damages or other liabilities due to the accuracy, availability, use or misuse of the information herein provided.

 You are responsible for your own safety.
 Be prepared for extreme weather and mountainous terrain.
-Cell phone coverage is unavailable in most areas.
+There is no cell phone coverage in this area.

 Before leaving, check the Jasper National Park Trail Report for up-to-date conditions at www.pc.gc.ca/jaspertrails